gathering inside tabernacle tent from original big sunday event

 It shall be the duty of the President to preside at all meetings of the Association membership, Board of Directors, and Executive Committee.
 The President shall be empowered to act on behalf of the Association in emergency matters between meetings of the above bodies.
 All actions of the President shall be in accord with policy adopted by the Association or the Board of Directors.

-• Vice President, Alan Shoemaker
+• Vice President, Lisa Brown

 The Vice President shall assist the President in the carrying out of his/her duties.
 In the absence of the President, the Vice President shall preside at all meetings of the Association and assume all other duties of the President.